Alanwe/aicalc/tasks.md

 - Image viewer with metadata display

 **Questions**:
-- Should the dialog be modal or can user edit multiple cells?
+- Should the dialog be modal or can user edit multiple cells? modal
-- Do you want a toolbar with formatting buttons for Markdown?
+- Do you want a toolbar with formatting buttons for Markdown? yes

 ---